gvwilson/sensibleadventures/shapers/shapers.md

 > - Hearing: 0
 > - Smell: 0

-Every character has one extra feature called **Strength** whose rating is the sum of their Size and Fitness.
+Every character also has a feature called **Strength**, which is the sum of their Size and Fitness ratings.
+Basically,
-Basically, big characters tend to be stronger than small ones, but characters who aren't fit tend to be less strong than characters who are.
+big characters tend to be stronger than small ones, but characters who aren't fit aren't as strong as characters who are.

 > **Example:**
-> Selwin's strength is +4.
+> Madica's strength is +4.
 > Her cousin Norbert, on the other hand,
-> has a Size of +4 (he's bigger than Selwin) but a Fitness of -2 (he never exercises),
+> has a Size of +4 (he's bigger than Madica) but a Fitness of -2 (he never exercises),
 > so his Strength is only +2.

-## Tasks
+## Challenges

-A **[task](#g:task)** is something a character might want to do, like climb a wall or pick a lock.
+A **[challenge](#g:challenge)** is something a character might want to do, like climb a wall or pick a lock.
-Every task has a rating as well: difficult tasks have negative ratings, while easy tasks have positive ones.
+Every challenge has a rating as well: difficult challenges have negative ratings (penalties), while easy challenges have positive ones (bonuses).

-If a character tries to do a task, the player rolls three dice and adds their rating and the tasks's difficulty to the result.
+If a character tries to do a challenge, the player rolls three dice, adds up their results, and then adds their rating and the challenges's rating as well.
 If the total is 10 or less,
 they have failed;
 on 11 or more,
 they have succeeded.

 > **Example:**
-> Selwin is trying to take apart the clockwork timer on a small bomb.
+> Madica is trying to take apart the clockwork timer on a small bomb.
-> The task's difficulty is -1, and her Dexterity is -2.
+> The challenge's difficulty is -1, and her Dexterity is -2.
 > She rolls 3 dice and gets 5, 4, and 2, for a total of 11;
 > after subtracting 1 for the difficulty and 2 for her poor Dexterity,
 > her total is only 8,
 > so she has failed.

+People often write "3d+X" or "3d-X" to mean
+"three dice plus or minus X",
+so the roll above would be written "3d-3".

->
+> **Example:**
 > Panicking slightly,
-> she decides to try smashing the timer.
+> Madica decides to try smashing the timer.
 > The Director decides that the difficulty is 0
 >(it's neither particularly tough or fairly fragile),
-> and her Strength is +4.
+> and her Strength is +4,
+> so Madica needs to get 11 or more or 3d+4.
 > She rolls 3 dice and gets a total of 11 once again.
 > After adding 4 for her Strength, her total is 15,
 > and the delicate clockwork is now so much scrap metal.

-If character's rating plus the task's difficulty is greater than 2 and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
+If character's rating plus the challenge's difficulty is greater than 2 and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
 For example,
-suppose Selwin wants to lift a crate of chocolates.
+suppose Madica wants to lift a crate of chocolates.
+Madica's Strength is +4
-The task's difficulty is -1 (the crate is larger than average, but not remarkably so) and Selwin's Strength is +4, so the Director decides no dice roll is needed.
+and challenge's difficulty is -1 (the crate is larger than average, but not remarkably so) for a total bonus of +3, so the Director decides the player can skip the dice roll.
+This rule helps keep the game moving.

 ## Flukes

 Sometimes it may seem like a character has no chance at all of doing something, but there is always hope.
-Similarly,
-it might seem like there's no way for a character could fail, but the universe always finds a way.
-This is where **[fluke rolls](#g:fluke)** come in.

 If all three of the dice that a player rolls are 6's, the player gets to roll one more die.
 On a 1-5,